 With WordPress.com, you don’t need to worry about anything.
 They will get your site up and ready for you.
 They even provide you free domain.
 With WordPress.org, you decide to choose your hosting company, theme, and everything about your site.
 You can choose your domain but you need to buy it separately.

-Many companies offer some of the best WordPress hosting services in 2021.
+Many companies offer some of the best WordPress hosting services.
 Check out their list.

 WordPress.com is a hosted version of open-source software created by the co-founder of WordPress, Matt Mullenweg.
 You can build a website easily without needing any technical knowledge.